Volleyball Scholarships for Men and Women

 Get a Full Ride This Year

-Volleyball is a college sport played by both men and women.
-There are interesting distinctions: women play in the fall and men play in the spring.
-Not only this, the NCAA sponsors many more women's volleyball programs than men's.
-There are 311 Division I Women's volleyball programs compared to 22 Division I Men's programs.
+Volleyball is a college sport played by men and women.
+At most schools, the women’s side of the volleyball program is well-established, while the men’s team is often newer.
+Men’s teams are growing in numbers, and finding representation within more athletic conferences.
+Another interesting distinction is that women play in the fall and men play in the spring.
+The NCAA sponsors more women’s volleyball programs than men’s.
+There are over 300 Division I Women’s volleyball programs compared to just over 20 Division I Men’s programs.

 Men's Volleyball Programs

-Slowly but surely increasing numbers of men's competitive volleyball programs are being launched, thanks to grants from the NCAA and USA Volleyball.
-Top programs that offer men's volleyball scholarships include:
+Slowly but surely, increasing numbers of men’s competitive volleyball programs are being added to conference volleyball play.
+Thanks to grants from the NCAA and USA Volleyball, greater gender equity is being facilitated within college volleyball programs.
+Top programs that offer men’s volleyball scholarships include:

 Women's Volleyball Programs